Skip to main content

 Consulting

 Consulting is a field dedicated to helping organizations improve their performance.
-Consultants assess and solve business problems, and are hired by companies across various industries who need their expertise, fresh outside perspective, and/or extra set of hands.
+Consulting firms are hired by companies across various industries who need their expertise, fresh outside perspective, and/or an extra set of hands.
+Consultants assess and recommend solutions for companies’ business problems.
 There are many specialty areas in consulting, including management and strategy, finance, information technology, human resources/human capital, economics, health care, nonprofit, politics, and marketing.
-Students will have the option to join a large consulting firm that provides a wide array of services or a boutique consulting firm with a narrow focus.
+Consulting is a popular industry that many Northwestern students consider given the variety of projects, industry exposure, and application of both interpersonal and analytical skills.

 Skills to develop success in this field